 Better UTI Testing Options For Recurrent UTIs

-More accurate UTI testing methods like microscopy, urine broth culturing and Next Generation Sequencing are not yet widely available, but you may be able to access them, so we’ve outlined some useful information below.
+More accurate UTI testing methods like microscopy, Expanded Quantitative Urine Culture (EQUC) and Next Generation Sequencing are not yet widely available, but you may be able to access them, so we’ve outlined some useful information below.